-The FRAME model (Singles et al, 1998) is used to provide 1x1 km resolution ammonia concentration data for the UK.
-This resolution data has been found to be better at spatially separating the source (agricultural) areas from the sink areas (natural ecosystems) (Hallsworth et al, 2010).
-Modelled ammonia concentrations are calibrated relative to annually averaged measurements from the National Ammonia Monitoring Network using the median bias to adjust the concentrations.
-Data from all stations in the monitoring network are used for the calibration, with the exception of one station very close to a point source emitter that was not representative of the surrounding area.
-The FRAME ammonia concentrations are updated annually using the new emissions data.
-For critical level exceedance calculations, rolling 3-year mean concentrations are used to reduce inter-year variability.
+The UK Fine Resolution Atmospheric Multi-pollutant Exchange (FRAME, version 9-15-0) model (Dore et al., 2007; Fournier et al., 2004; Singles et al., 1998; Vieno et al., 2010) is used to provide 1x1 km resolution ammonia concentration data for the UK.
+This relatively high resolution is needed to spatially separate source (agricultural) areas from sink (natural ecosystems) areas (Hallsworth et al., 2010).
+Modelled ammonia concentrations are calibrated relative to annually averaged measurements from the UKEAP National Ammonia Monitoring Network, using the median bias to adjust the concentrations.
+Data from all stations in the monitoring network are used for the calibration, with the exception of one station very close to a point source that was not representative of the surrounding area.
+FRAME requires annual total emissions for NO_x, NH3 and SO_x, which are provided as both diffuse area emissions (on a 1x1 km grid) and as point source emissions.
+Emissions are compiled and processed from the National Atmospheric Emissions Inventory (NAEI, 2020).
+Other required inputs include wind-rose data (frequency and speed), land cover, precipitation and European boundary conditions.
+The FRAME ammonia concentrations are updated annually using the new emissions data from the NAEI.